okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/ios/integrationsteps.md

 #### 3: Send the user to the home page after a successful sign-in flow

-The final integration step is to send the user to the default home page after successful sign-in.
-Optionally, you can obtain basic user information after a successful sign-in by making a request to Okta's Open ID Connect authorization server.
+The final integration step is to send the user to the default home page after the user successfully signs in.
+Optionally, you can obtain basic user information after the user successfully signs in by making a request to Okta's Open ID Connect Authorization Server.
 See [Get the user profile information](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/ios/main/#get-the-user-profile-information).

 ## Sample code